 Are complementary health approaches for chronic pain safe?

 - There’s no simple answer to this question.
 Although many of the complementary approaches studied for chronic pain have good safety records, that doesn’t mean that they’re risk-free for everyone.
 Your age, health, special circumstances (such as pregnancy), and medicines or supplements that you take may affect the safety of complementary approaches.

 Are any complementary health approaches for chronic pain effective?

-- The currently available evidence is not strong enough to allow definite conclusions to be reached about whether complementary approaches are effective for chronic pain.
-However, a growing body of scientific evidence suggests that some of these approaches, such as massage, spinal manipulation, and yoga, may help to manage some painful conditions.
+- The currently available evidence is not strong enough to allow definite conclusions to be reached about whether any complementary approach is effective for chronic pain.
+However, a growing body of scientific evidence suggests that several of these approaches, including spinal manipulation, acupuncture, massage, and yoga, may help to manage some painful conditions.

 What Is Chronic Pain and Why Is It Important?